Pratt Nature Center's Happy Hour Book Club

 I’ve registered but where do I get the book?

-The Bank Street Book Nook, our local, independent book store here in New Milford, is a great resource as well as with the amazing New Milford Public Library.
+Local, independent book stores are a great resource as well as with the amazing New Milford Public Library.
 If you’re having trouble finding the book, just let us know and we’ll see how we can help.